asia-pacific-energy-research-centre/power_fish/README.md

 - The COM API type library included here (`config/TypeLib_LEAP_API_full.txt`) is for reference when wiring Python automation later.

 ## Set up NEMO
-1. Create a template database once (placed in your `data/` folder):
+1. Create a template database once (placed in your `data/` folder).
+The pipeline can also auto-create it at runtime if `AUTO_CREATE_TEMPLATE_DB=True` and Julia/NemoMod are available:
    ```julia
    using NemoMod
    cd("C:/Users/YOU/path/to/power_fish/data")